Everything You Need to Know About the Hunterdon Beer Trail

 61 Bridge St, Milford, NJ 08848

 Joe and Ana David chose the name “Descendants” as a nod to their family history and the legacy of the Old Ship Inn, built-in 1879.
 The site has been a tavern, a speakeasy, a bakery, and the site of New Jersey’s oldest craft brewery which opened in 1995.
 Inside the pub retains its European charm with rich details including exposed beams and an original Victorian tin ceiling.
-Descendants Brewing is a brewpub with a full liquor license and food menu, and both food and drink selections artfully represent the history and flavors of the UK, Belgium, Germany, and the US.
+Additionally, Descendants Brewing is a brewpub with a full liquor license and food menu, and both food and drink selections artfully represent the history and flavors of the UK, Belgium, Germany, and the US.

 Brews: Serving a rich mix in different styles and traditions including “Flashback Series” – traditional British brews; “Descendants Ales” – inspired by Joe and Ana’s German, Belgium and American heritage; and “Hidden Nation” brews which highlight unexpected flavors from around the world.
 “August Toth’s Cocktail Menu,” named after the speakeasy’s proprietor, features specialty drinks crafted with fresh ingredients and homemade syrups.